Migratory joint pain: more than just a pain in transit

 In fact, a survey by the RKI on joint painshows that around 25 percent of respondents stated that they had experienced joint pain in the past 24 hours.
 This makes it one of the most common reasons for restricted mobility.

 In this article, we take a closer look at migratory joint pain, also known as migratory arthritis.
-We explain what is behind this phenomenon that plagues us here and there.
+We explain what's behind this phenomenon, which plagues us here and there, and why migratory joint pain is more than just a short-term ache passing through.

 How can those affected deal with this and how can massages help?
 We address these and other questions in this article.